AirenSoft/OvenPlayer/README.md

 ## API and Configuration

-Start the [Demo](https://airensoft.github.io/OvenPlayer/docs/demo.html) and see [API and Configuration](docs/api.md) for more details.
+Start the [Demo](https://airensoft.github.io/OvenPlayer/docs/demo.html) and see [API and Configuration](https://airensoft.gitbook.io/ovenplayer/initialization) for more details.

+## Build the source code

+Check out [Build](https://airensoft.gitbook.io/ovenplayer/builds) section how to create `ovenplayer.js` for deployment or development after modifying the source code.

 ## How to contribute